Native American Citizenship

 - It is true that the course of events has brought the Indian tribes within the limits of the United States under subjection to the white race; and it has been found necessary, for their sake as well as our own, to regard them as in a state of pupilage, and to legislate to a certain extent over them and the territory they occupy.
 But they may, without doubt, like the subjects of any other foreign Government, be naturalized by the authority of Congress, and become citizens of a State, and of the United States; and if an individual should leave his nation or tribe, and take up his abode among the white population, he would be entitled to all the rights and privileges which would belong to an emigrant from any other foreign people.

 The 14th Amendment in 1868 established birthright citizenship and clarified that blacks who had been born in the United States were automatically citizens.
-By both custom and court interpretations of various laws, Native Americans were excluded from the political process because the 14th Amendment did not clearly grant citizenship to Native Americans.
+By both custom and court interpretations of various laws, Native Americans still were excluded from the political process and not counted in the cenus every 10 years because the 14th Amendment did not grant citizenship automatically to Native Americans.

-Section 2 of the amendment still excluded "Indians not taxed" from being counted towards state representation in the US House of Representatives, facilitating the claim that Native Americans were not eligible to vote:3
+Section 2 of the 14th Amendment still excluded "Indians not taxed" from being counted towards state representation in the US House of Representatives:3

 - Section 1